Taking God’s Name in Vain

 Healing Emotional Wounds

-Do you remember a time when you were hurt emotionally, very badly?
+Do you remember a time when you were hurt very badly?
 Does it continue to haunt and hurt today when you recall it from memory?

-We all carry emotional baggage or what I’m calling emotional wounds.
+We all carry emotional baggage, or what I’m calling emotional wounds.

 • If necessary, confession of sin surrounding that wound;